 Immigration court, however, is another matter.
 If the officer does not grant your case and refers you to an immigration judge, your hearing will be recorded.
 The recording will become part of your immigration file as well.

-Also, since you seem concerned about the confidentiality of your asylum claim, you should know that federal courts that handle appeals of asylum cases sometimes use a person’s name in the decision.
+You should know, however, that federal courts that handle appeals of asylum cases sometimes use a person’s name in the decision.
 Some of these decisions are published, and therefore accessible by any interested person.
+This may present a risk to you if you are trying to keep your asylum application in the U.S. entirely secret.